iambenkay/link-minify/README.md

 # link-minify
-A URL Shortener API with MongoDB and Node.js
+A URL Shortener API with MongoDB and Node.js.
+The app root is https://link-minify.herokuapp.com

 ### HOW TO
 Send a `POST` request to `/api/v1/new` with a body: